Quantum batteries in coherent Ising machine: Introduction

-In this DOPO-based QB, we find that the pump amplitude at 1-1.5 times above threshold, the coherent ergotropy decays roughly half as slowly as the incoherent part and grows significantly earlier.
+On the other hand, ergotropy is the maximum amount of work extractable with a unitary transformation.
+The ergotropy of a QB decays over time due to decoherence and dissipation in the system \cite{Allahverdyan2004EPL,PerarnauLlobet2015PRX}.
+To clarify the resistance of the different energy components to dissipation, we decompose the ergotropy into its coherent and incoherent parts, which exhibit markedly-different decay rates.
+By analyzing the evolution of these two components, we can determine the optimal time to switch off the pump field, thus optimizing the energy-storage performance of the QB.
+In this CIM-based QB, we find that at the pump amplitude 1-1.5 times above the pump threshold, the coherent ergotropy decays roughly half as slowly as the incoherent part and grows significantly earlier.
 When the coherent component approaches its maximum, the incoherent contribution remains negligible.
 Remarkably, the average charging power also peaks at nearly the same instant.
 This coincidence of robustness and charging efficiency provides a clear physical criterion for the optimal switch-off time of the pump field.
 We further show that the coherent ergotropy increases nonlinearly with pump amplitude and gradually saturates.
 Finally, coupling to a two-level system (TLS) as the load confirms efficient discharge capability.
 Our work presents the QB architecture on the mature DOPO platform and offers a solid proposal for its experimental realization.

 This article is organized as follows.
 In the next section, we introduce our model.
 In Sec.~\ref{sec:Charging}, we calculate the ergotropy of the QB based on the master equation.
 We further investigate the influence of different pump strengths on the total ergotropy as well as on its coherent component.
 In Sec.~\ref{sec:Discharging}, we study the discharging process to evaluate its performance as an energy source.